timschneeb/GalaxyBudsLive-Disassembly/README.md

 ### Loose detection

-Apparently the Buds Live can detect if they are not properly inserted in your ears.
-If one bud doesn't not fit correctly it would show a red border around it in the app:
+The Buds Live can detect if they are not properly inserted in your ears.
+If one bud doesn't not fit correctly it will show a red border around it in the app (displayed in one of the tip cards, not on the battery card):

 | Left                                                         | Right                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |